What is Vicarious Trauma?

 - Secondary Trauma: Secondary trauma, on the other hand, is specifically related to professionals who work closely with trauma survivors.
 It refers to the emotional and psychological impact experienced by individuals who provide direct support, care, or counseling to those who have experienced primary trauma.
 This can include therapists, social workers, healthcare providers, first responders, and other professionals who interact regularly with trauma survivors.
 Secondary trauma occurs as a result of absorbing and internalizing the traumatic experiences of others, often leading to symptoms similar to those experienced by the trauma survivor.

-While both vicarious and secondary trauma involves indirect exposure to trauma, the key distinction lies in the affected individuals’ exposure and roles.
+While both vicarious and secondary trauma involves indirect exposure to trauma, the key distinction lies in the affected individuals’ direction and roles.
 VT is a broader term encompassing the psychological impact experienced by anyone who indirectly witnesses or engages with trauma, regardless of their professional role.
-Secondary trauma, on the other hand, specifically focuses on the impact experienced by professionals who provide direct care or support to trauma survivors.
+Secondary trauma, on the other hand, focuses explicitly on the impact experienced by professionals who provide direct care or support to trauma survivors.

 Vicarious and secondary trauma can have similar symptoms and require similar coping strategies.
 Professionals working in fields exposed to trauma regularly need to be aware of the risks and implement appropriate self-care measures to prevent or address the effects of vicarious and secondary trauma.
 This may include seeking supervision, engaging in self-reflection, practicing self-care, and accessing professional support when needed.